4.0-litrelik çift turbolu V8 motorunu, arkada konumşandırılmış elektrik motoruyla kombine eden konsept 805 bg güç üretiyor.

 Mercedes'in basın açıklamasında "Bu dört kapılı coupe AMG GT ailesinin genişlemesini temsil ediyor" deniyor.
 Söylentilere göre otomobil üretime geçtiğinde adında GT4 takısı olacak ve üretim versiyonu 2018'de satışta olacak.

-Gallery: Mercedes-AMG GT konsepti
+Galeri: Mercedes-AMG GT konsepti

 AMG Future Performance: Sports car brand presents hybrid show car